ubpb/metacrunch/Readme.md

 # Declare a source (use a build-in or 3rd party source or implement it – see notes below).
 # At least one source is required to allow the job to run.
 source MySource.new
-# ... maybe another one
+# ... maybe another one.
+Sources are processed in the order they are defined.
 source MyOtherSource.new

 # Declare a destination (use a build-in or 3rd party destination or implement it – see notes below).